<< BACK to OUR BELIEFS Page

 Observance versus Worship

-This being said, it's also important to note that observing any of these objects (sun, moon or stars) has nothing to do with astrology or the worship of the heavenly bodies themselves.
+It's also important to note that observing any of these objects (sun, moon or stars) has nothing to do with astrology or the worship of the heavenly bodies themselves.
 In fact, this practice is strictly condemned by Yehovah.
 Deuteronomy 4:15-20[1] clarifies this stating:

 We see here that these signs were given to men as a heritage from generation to generation as a possession to use, but never worship!
 This warning is repeated in Isaiah 47:13-14:

 Astrology, the study of celestial movements as having an influence in human affairs (such as horoscopes and other mythical practices based on the movements of the heavenly bodies), is different from Astronomy.
 The latter is the mathematical and observational study of those objects to better understand the universe and its overall function.
 Prognosticators, as they are called in the above verse, are forecasters who claim to obtain special knowledge of future events who, then, make supposed intimate predictions about one's life or group of individuals based on their secret understanding.
 As we can see, being driven to worship the signs of the sun or moon as entities, or gods, would also be a sin.
-They are merely objects that Yehovah uses (and ordained) in order for us to understand His timetable.
+They are merely objects that Yehovah uses (and ordained) for us to understand His timetable.
 Seeing them in the sky, or observing their motions, is completely different from worshiping them.
 Just as one should not worship the hands of a clock or believe it brings the viewer secret knowledge!

 Use of Signs

 Jesus (Yeshua) gave a very moving end-time prophecy in Matthew 24 that also gives us an example of signs.
-The Messiah's disciples listened very carefully to His prophecy of a future destruction of the Temple in Jerusalem and a later end-time age.
+The Messiah's disciples listened very carefully to His prophecy of the future destruction of the Temple in Jerusalem and a later end-time age.
 As most of us in their shoes would do, the disciples immediately questioned when such things would take place.
 Notice what they ask in Matthew 24:3[1]:

 Yeshua went on to describe several events that would eventually come to pass - earthquakes, betrayals, false prophets and the abomination of desolation, to name a few.
 All of these are signs, but Yeshua went on to explain the example of a fig tree in Matthew 24:32-33[1]:

 Yeshua refers to summer here.
 Again, he's not referring to the mathematical concept of the summer solstice (or the spring equinox); rather he is describing, in simple agricultural terms, the time of year when vegetative growth is about to begin.
 We can determine, through the arrival of simple signs, like leaves sprouting from the branches of a fig tree, that the full potential of the season is coming in the not-so-distant future.
 Yeshua stopped short of giving the disciples an exact date or sign.
-He only gave them warning signs to know when the time will draw near.
+He only gave them warning signs to know when the time would draw near.

 In the modern world, many "so-called" prophets give in to their confidence of mathematics, often leading them to imagine patterns and formulas within scripture that, they believe, indicate when the end-time age will occur.
 Referred to as "doomsday prophecies", these prophets tend to throw out dates, like candy, claiming the answer has been revealed to them.
 And they fail to come about time and time again, because these patterns and calculations are just not there!
 How do we know this?
 Verse 36 explains[1]:

 Are we doing the same thing as these prophets when it comes to the Biblical calendar?
 Are we looking for patterns and calculations that don't exist?
 What need would there be for Yehovah to give us signs for His time if the intended result was to follow a mathematical formula all along?
 Yes, we can use attributes of these signs as variables within a calendar-based formula, but the formula would still be man-made, just like those of false prophets.
 If we were simply given a calculated calendar by Yehovah God, we would consequently have no need to actively look for any signs, making the purpose behind Genesis 1:14 completely moot.
-In order for us to know what time it is, we must actively keep watch for His signs!
+For us to know what time it is, we must actively keep watch for His signs!
 This theme continues in Matthew 24:42-44 that ends with this warning:

 Now that we have a better grasp on these lights serving as "signs (observable in the sky) and seasons (to determine His Feast days), and for days and years", let's begin by looking at what constitutes a Biblical Day by using these signs.